New Cases Rising in Japan and Taiwan

 Microscopic image of human tissue infected with syphilis released by the United States Centers for Disease Control and Prevention (CDC)

 Syphilis is caused by the bacterium Treponema pallidum.
 In its early stages, it can present as a painless ulcer.
 If left untreated, it can progress to a severe stage involving systemic rashes or spread to the nervous and cardiovascular systems.
 In pregnant women, there is also a risk of transmission to the fetus.
-Because the initial symptoms are mild or may resolve on their own, delayed diagnosis has been identified as a key factor in the disease's spread.
+Because early symptoms can be mild or resolve spontaneously, delayed diagnosis has been identified as a key factor in the spread of the disease.

-Taiwan is also seeing an increase in cases, especially among younger people.
-From January to November last year, there were about 9,000 new cases, a slight increase overall, but among those aged 15 to 24, the rate of increase was close to double digits compared to the previous year.
-To facilitate early detection, Taiwan's health authorities are offering free rapid testing for those aged 24 and under, and have announced plans to introduce anonymous counseling services.
+Taiwan is also experiencing an increase, particularly among younger people.
+From January to November of last year, the number of new cases rose slightly to around 9,000, but among those aged 15 to 24, the growth rate approached double digits compared to the previous year.
+In response, Taiwanese health authorities have begun offering free rapid testing for those under 24 and have announced plans to introduce anonymous counseling services.

 The situation in South Korea is not much different.
-According to the Korea Disease Control and Prevention Agency, there were about 2,700 reported cases of syphilis in 2024, with people in their 20s and 30s accounting for more than half of the cases.
-While the numbers have increased significantly due to the shift to a comprehensive surveillance reporting system, experts note that the spread among young men is clear.
-Health authorities continue to emphasize the importance of safe sexual practices and early screening.
+According to the Korea Disease Control and Prevention Agency, there were about 2,700 cases of syphilis in 2024, with more than half of the cases occurring among people in their 20s and 30s.
+While the reported numbers have increased significantly due to the transition to a comprehensive surveillance system, experts note that the trend of spread among young men is clear.
+Health authorities continue to emphasize the importance of practicing safe sex and early testing.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.